lujiefsi/CrashTuner/HowToReproduce.md

 2019-08-10 08:58:13,586 WARN  [RSProcedureDispatcher-pool4-t30] procedure.RSProcedureDispatcher: request to server hadoop12.hdnetwork,16020,1565427268910 failed due to org.apache.hadoop.hbase.ipc.FailedServerException: Call to hadoop12.hdnetwork/172.16.1.129:16020 failed on local exception: org.apache.hadoop.hbase.ipc.FailedServerException: This server is in the failed servers list: hadoop12.hdnetwork/172.16.1.129:16020, try=1309, retrying...
 2019-08-10 08:58:13,687 WARN  [RSProcedureDispatcher-pool4-t31] procedure.RSProcedureDispatcher: request to server hadoop12.hdnetwork,16020,1565427268910 failed due to org.apache.hadoop.hbase.ipc.FailedServerException: Call to hadoop12.hdnetwork/172.16.1.129:16020 failed on local exception: org.apache.hadoop.hbase.ipc.FailedServerException: This server is in the failed servers list: hadoop12.hdnetwork/172.16.1.129:16020, try=1310, retrying...>
 ```

+### 5. Failed to Reproduce
+We have reproduced all bugs successfully in our VM.
+If you can't reproduce one bug, you can try again by running it alone.
+But if the bug still fails to reproduce, please create an issue and attatch the runtime logs.